 Who to contact

-Residence Life staff members (RAs and Area Coordinators) are required to report the missing student up their supervisory line to the Director of Housing and Conferences, who has responsibility for gathering this information and then informing the Vice President of Student Affairs and the Director of Campus Safety.
+Residence Life staff members (RAs and Area Coordinators) are required to report the missing student up their supervisory line to the Director of Residence Life and Housing, who has responsibility for gathering this information and then informing the Vice President of Student Affairs and the Director of Campus Safety.

 Following this reporting would be an investigation that includes a delegation of phone calls to all known phone numbers for the individual, attempts at personal contact, phone calls to friends, a check of their card access, a check of their food service access records, a physical check for their vehicle on campus, a check of their classroom participation and activity participation.